VegaDeftwing/opinionatedeng/opinionatedeng.md

 Okay, now we're finally ready to copy the OS to a flash drive so we can install Arch, to do this, you'll need to download a program called rufus https://rufus.ie/.
 Download, run, etc. When it opens select the flash drive as your 'device' , press the select button under that and select the archlinux-20xx.xx.xx-x86_64.iso file we downloaded earlier.
 Everything else should be fine, so click start.
 This may take a second, in the mean time, open this guide on **another computer** as the next few steps will require a lot of restarting and doing things outside of windows.

-> ╱╽╲
+ ╱╽╲
+╱ & ╲
+▔▔▔▔▔
->╱ & ╲	Seriously, backup your shit.
-I've done this countless times and have still
->▔▔▔   managed to accidentally wipe a drive.
+>Seriously, backup your shit.
+I've done this countless times and have still managed to accidentally wipe a drive.
 There's a good chance you're about to completely murder your windows install.
 This is a necssary evil to learn, and I assure you'll be happy you've done all this, but this next bit is actual hell for people.
 I'm sorry it gets so bad so early.
 I promise it's worth it, okay?
->▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓
+>▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓

 >The next section requires a lot of reboots and has steps where you can't have this guide open on the computer you're working on.
 Don't be stupid.